• Skip to primary navigation

 2. Place your oven rack in the middle of the oven before preheating the oven.
 The middle of your oven is where air circulates most and helps with even cooking and baking.

 3. If the corn is too hot to peel after roasting, use oven mitts.
 I have a pair of silicone oven mitts and they work like a charm!
-The husk and silk peel of so easy and so fast.
+The husk and silk peel off so easy and so fast.

 How do I know when the roasted corn is fully cooked?

 Corn is a great vegetable because it is good eaten raw or cooked.
 I always give the ear of corn a gentle squeeze to tell how done it is.
 If the kernels have some give and they feel plump, the corn is done.
 If they are still hard, it is still on the raw side.
 Another way to check the corn is to poke a kernel with a tooth pick, tip of a knife or even your fingernail.
-I admit that is what I do.
 When I can't tell by squeezing, then I just poke a visible kernel with my thumbnail.
 If it pops or feels plump, the corn is good to go!
 If it is hard, keep roasting the corn.

 Do I have to roast the corn in the husk?